“Do everything in love.” 1 Corinthians 16:14

-Christian values underpin the life of our school and are integrated into collective worship, embedded into school polices, displays and celebrated throughout school life.
-As a result, children, staff, Governors and parents know and understand the importance of Christian values.
-Pupils, staff and governors are kind and caring, support each other and work hard together.
+The Christian vision and values underpin the life of our school and are integrated into collective worship, embedded into school polices, displays and celebrated throughout school life.
+As a result, children, staff, Governors and parents know and understand the importance of the Christian vision and values.
+Pupils, staff and governors are kind and caring, support each other and work hard together to live out the school vision of “Together we love, learn and grow.”

 The school’s core Christian Values are: